open-sauced/docs/docs/opensauced-guides/oscr-score-guide/oscr-introduction.md

 #### Starring repositories you genuinely intend to contribute to

-While starring repos is a great way to show your interest and support for a project, taking time and contributing to your starred repos is even better.
+While starring repositories is a great way to show your interest and support for a project, taking time and contributing to your starred repositories is even better.
 And it's a great way to boost your OSCR score.

 #### Forking repositories with the intention to contribute

-Forking repos of projects you like is an amazing first step towards contributing to them.
-Going a step further and contributing to your forked repos will help you improve your OSCR score.
+Forking repositories of projects you like is an amazing first step towards contributing to them.
+Going a step further and contributing to your forked repositories will help you improve your OSCR score.

 ### Issues & Discussions

-This takes into account how you interact with open source repos through issues and discussions.
+This takes into account how you interact with open source repositories through issues and discussions.
 You can improve your score in this area by:

 #### Opening meaningful issues